cameronterry/dark-matter/readme.txt

 == Changelog ==

+= 1.0.0 Release Candidate 7 =

+* [Fix][Critical] Redirect is no longer occurs on cron jobs.
+This was causing issues for certain installations.

 = 1.0.0 Release Candidate 6 =

 * [Fix] The pre_option_home no longer fires on the page powering Customizer, meaning the IFrame loads on the Admin domain entirely.
 This should resolve;